bug400/capasm/README.md

 * Line numbers in the assembler source file are optional.
 * The *-x* option outputs addresses and code as hex numbers
 * Non octal numbers are supported as register numbers
-* Binary (1001B or 1001b) and hexadecimal (01CH, 01Ch or 01C#) are supported.
+* Binary (1001B or 1001b) and hexadecimal (01CH, 01Ch or 01C#) are
+  supported.
 Note: hexadecimal numbers must always begin with a number!
-* Support for the HED and the LOC statement.
+* Support for the OCT, HED and the LOC statement.
 * Support for empty literal data lists, e.g. LDM R40,=

+The following pseudo opcodes are supported:

 HED 'Quoted String'<br />
 This pseudo opcode forces a form feed.
 The quoted string is printed in the header of the page except for the first page.